ozeebee/euro2012/README.md

 I would be surprised if this app ends up in a production environment for real use, but who knows ...

 ##TODO:
+	- !
+Unit test for ranking system (as well as for group standings)
 	- add responsive (bootstrap) variation to navbar
 	- refactor main.less to use bootstrap mixins
 	- add test for user registration (validation) and for authentication (check secured pages cannot be accessed anonymously)